Who is eligible to apply to the Gilder Lehrman Teacher Seminars?

 Can I defer my acceptance to next year?

-We cannot defer your position.
-We encourage you to apply again, but we cannot guarantee your acceptance at a later time.
+No, we cannot defer your position.
+We encourage you to apply again, but cannot guarantee your acceptance at a later time.

 Whom should I contact for more details?